Create a Standard Page

 A single blank line signals the end of the page header.
 The next line with content is the start of the page body.
 The page body includes the:

-section content such as paragraphs, source code blocks, images, included partials, and much more
+section content such as paragraphs, lists, source code blocks, images, included partials, and much more

 Key Points to Remember